LANL-Bioinformatics/FaQCs/README.md

-            -adapter      <bool> Trim reads with illumina adapter/primers (default: no) -rate   <FLOAT> Mismatch ratio of adapters' length (default: 0.2, allow 20% mismatches)
+            -adapter      <bool> Trim reads with illumina adapter/primers (default: no) -rate   <FLOAT> Mismatch ratio of adapters' length (default: 0.2, allow 20% mismatches) -polyA  <bool>  Trim poly A ( > 15 ) -keepshort  turn on this will keep short portion of reads instead of keep longer portion of reads

             -artifactFile  <File>    additional artifact (adapters/primers/contaminations) reference file in fasta format
     Filters: